 , or Master of Forestry (MF)

 Pursuing a joint program reduces the total time of study by one year.

 Each environment degree program requires a completion of 36 credits as well as a summer internship and a thesis or a capstone project.
 In addition, all joint-degree students are required to attend three weeks of technical skills training before beginning their studies at YSE.
 These are hands-on workshops, offered every August, that teach plant identification, ecosystems management, land measurement, and urban ecosystem analysis.
 Please see Degree Programs

 at YSE for more information.

 Students who wish to complete the EAS Master’s Degree focus their course work on the study of China, Japan, or transnational East Asia.
 Some students may prefer to focus their course work on one or two disciplines, in addition to language study and courses focused on East Asia.
 Others may create a highly interdisciplinary program, taking courses in traditional disciplines such as history, literature, political science, art history, or anthropology, as well as in Yale’s professional schools.
 For more information, see CEAS Degree Requirements

 .
-For more information on applying for financial aid at FES, please see the FES financial aid website
+For more information on applying for financial aid at YSE, please see the YSE financial aid website